robinmanuelthiel/cosmos-db-setup/README.md

-# cosmos-db-emulator-setup
+# Azure Cosmos DB Setup Container

-Instantiate the Azure Cosmos DB Emulator
+Instantiate the Azure Cosmos DB by creating databases and containers